MetOffice/fab/docs/source/features.rst

 Dynamic Source Tree Detection
 =============================
+Fab identifies the dependencies in your C and Fortran source code.
-Fab analyses your source code to determine the Fortran compile order, which means you don't have to manually specify and maintain the compile order, which can become problematic in a large project.
+It will determine the Fortran compile order, which means you don't have to manually specify and maintain the compile order, which can become problematic in a large project.

 Incremental Build